Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool scans for OWASP Top-10 vulnerabilities using pattern matching, lists specific CWEs, and distinguishes itself from the sibling taint_analysis by noting it is for pattern-based audits.
-It leaves no ambiguity.
+Description clearly states it scans project files for OWASP Top-10 vulnerabilities using pattern matching, lists specific CWEs, and distinguishes from taint_analysis.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.